Out to dry

 - cinnamon stick, 5 cloves, 2 cardamon pods, 1 aniseed in a spice bag

 Put all ingredients in a pan and warm slowly, letting all the spices infuse.
 Pour into your Dry January mug and garnish with an apple slice.

-Here’s some yummy mocktail recipes from our Drinks Sponsor – Chi Drinks!
+Here’s some yummy mocktail recipes using coconut water